ReScience/template/code/README.md

 ## Introduction

-This is an optimized implementation of the following model:
+This is a reference implementation of the following model:

   M. Guthrie, A Leblois, A. Garenne, T. Boraud, "Interaction between cognitive and motor cortico-basal ganglia loops during decision making: a computational